 The Lowly Bassist

-As a bass guitarist you still get to be in a band without trying very hard, and without having to work on your skills or spend much time practicing.
+The best thing is, as a bass guitarist, you still get to be in a band without trying very hard, and without having to work on your skills or spend a lot of time practicing.

 It’s a sad fact that the bass guitar is underrated in rock music.
 Fortunately, it usually isn’t our fellow musicians who are spewing the nonsense.
 They know how important the bass is, and they know how hard it is to find a good bassist.

 The disrespect toward this noble instrument, like most controversy in the world, primarily comes from people who don’t fully understand what they are talking about.
 While they should really know better, in some ways it’s easy to see why they are so misguided.